 Besides cookies being everywhere, the new directive had some problems regarding its execution.
 It was economically ignorant, technically illiterate and people didn't know or care about cookies.
 On top of that, it was ill-defined.
 These are some hefty problems for a law aimed at protecting users from data greed.

-The law was economically ignorant in that it didn’t account for the way the internet is financed.
-Google’s advertising revenue was $79.38 billion in 2016.
+The law was economically ignorant in that it didn't account for the way the internet is financed.
+Google's advertising revenue was $79.38 billion in 2016.
 As I stated before, a lot of websites are dependent on that advertising revenue.
 To deliver these advertisements optimally, Google tracks users as much as it can.
-On top of that, Google offers a free search engine, Gmail, Google Calendar and a whole host of other free services to collect data to better sell their advertisements.
+On top of that, Google offers a free search engine, Gmail, Google Calendar and a whole host of other free services that they use to collect data to better sell their advertisements.
 The same goes for Facebook, Twitter and so on.
-Complying with the cookie law wouldn’t just mean losing income for your website, it also meant that their whole business model would be ruined.
-While tracking should be better regulated, totally removing it doesn’t seem the right way to go.
+Complying with the cookie law wouldn't just mean losing income for your website, it also meant that their whole business model would be ruined.
+While tracking should be better regulated, totally removing it doesn't seem the right way to go.

 Then again, if the public wants it we should make it happen, right?
 A 2011 PWC survey found that only 13% of internet users fully understood cookies, a survey in which they report an overrepresentation of internet savvy users.
-The UK Information Commissioner’s Office (ICO), responsible for enforcing the Cookie Law, received only 195 concerns about cookies from April 2016 to March 2017.
+The UK Information Commissioner's Office (ICO), responsible for enforcing the Cookie Law, received only 195 concerns about cookies from April 2016 to March 2017.
 This number pales in comparison to the 167.018 concerns the ICO received about nuisance calls, text messages and emails.
-The general public simply doesn’t know and doesn’t care about the issue.
+The general public simply doesn't know and doesn't care.
 Cookies are too non-intrusive and data collection is too much a behind-the-scenes operation to take notice of.

 The final problem in breaking apart this law is that it was ill-defined.
 Without consent, I can place third-party social sharing cookies, but not analytical cookies.
 My social sharing service for Twenty of Time is AddThis, which gives me analytics as well.
 What do I do with that cookie?
 Is its primary purpose placing social sharing buttons or is it analytics?
 And where do you draw the line?
 What is the differentiating factor?